 We encourage all students to apply, however students with high financial need will be given preference.
 If you have extenuating circumstances contributing to your need, make that case in your application.
 The Selection Committee, comprised of staff representatives from all seven colleges, also reserves the right to question the method(s) used to arrive at any figure provided in the Budget Proposal and to adjust the amount of funding awarded to applicants.

-- Experience Confirmation – This document is a confirmation that you have been offered a career-related experience by the employer detailed in your application.
-This can be a scan of an official offer letter or a screenshot of an email communication.
+- Experience Confirmation – a confirmation that you have been offered a career-related experience by the employer detailed in your application.
+This can be an official offer letter or a screenshot of an email communication.
 Redact your name from the document you submit.

 Q: What if my experience changes after being offered an SEG award?